 14. Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?
 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.

-Score explanation: eSSC on Nutrition & Medicine and Integrative Medicine, medical student group "Nutritank" providing extra-curricular events, study days on nutritional medicine.
+Score explanation: This topic is briefly discussed within the core curriculum.
+There is focus on the importance of a "well balanced" diet and the benefits to health and some mention of the benefits of a importance of a "well balanced" diet and the benefits to health and some mention of the benefits of a plant-based diet either in terms of health and/or environmental factors but this is not massively emphasised.
+There is variable but minimal exposure through case-based discussions and placements.

 15. Does your medical school curriculum highlight the waste generated by the healthcare system and identify ways to advocate for and implement sustainable best practices in health care?
 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.

 1 This topic was covered in elective coursework.
 0 This topic was not covered.
+Scor e explanation: There are opportunities to undertake student selected components (SSCs) with a